Two years ago, Curtis Granderson returned to Illinois Chicago (UIC) to throw out the ceremonial first pitch at the ballpark he helped fund.

 That sports moment on April 16, 2014, is judged the greatest in the history of UIC — a school with two NCAA Division II titles and a storied history in gymnastics — as the ultimate example of a player giving back to his community.

-Granderson, the only former Flames player to reach the major leagues, chose UIC because the school allowed him to play basketball in addition to baseball.
+Granderson gave back to the school that gave him an opportunity to play basketball in addition to baseball.
 But Granderson quit basketball two weeks into his freshman year to concentrate on baseball.

 He was discovered during his sophomore season in 2002 by Jerome Cochran, a scout for the Detroit Tigers.
 Cochran saw Granderson dash from right field to center to catch a deep drive after UIC's center fielder lost the ball.